Stocks fall on Wall Street ahead of Fed policy statement

-Stocks fell in morning trading on Wall Street Wednesday as traders wait to hear from the Federal Reserve after its last policy meeting of the year.
+Stocks fell in afternoon trading on Wall Street Wednesday as traders wait to hear from the Federal Reserve after its last policy meeting of the year.

-Big communications companies were among the biggest weights on the market.
-Facebook parent Meta fell 2.1% and Google parent Alphabet shed 1.2%.
+Big communications companies were also among the biggest weights on the market.
+Facebook parent Meta fell 2% and Google parent Alphabet shed 1.1%.

 Bond yields were steady.
 The yield on the 10-year Treasury remained at 1.44%, unchanged from late Tuesday.